-RIGHTS RECENTLY SOLD TO Other Press English Odeon Czech Manuscript in Spanish, Catalan and English.
+RIGHTS RECENTLY SOLD TO Other Press English

+Odeon Czech Arab Éter

+Manuscript in Spanish, Catalan and English.
 German sample available.
 Reading report in German available.

+Pages 150

+Published in

+September 2019

-Pages 150 Arab Éter Published in September 2019 Un revólver para salir de noche [A Revolver to Carry at Night] The story of Véra Nabokov, Vladimir Nabokov's wife.
+Un revólver para salir de noche

+[A Revolver to Carry at Night] The story of Véra Nabokov, Vladimir Nabokov's wife.

 Continuing her examination of women in the twentieth century, this time Monika Zgustova focuses her attention on Véra Nabokov, the woman who accompanied the writer Vladimir Nabokov throughout his life.
 Aware that she shares her existence with an extraordinary man, Véra decides to make her husband's success her goal in life.
 She is the first reader of Nabokov's texts.
 She types his manuscripts and prepares them for editing.
 She organises their lives in exile as they travel through Berlin, Paris, Switzerland and the United States, where she convinces her husband to focus on novels written in English.
 It is Véra who negotiates book contracts and cinematographic adaptations.
 But she also attempts to control Nabokov's friendships, especially those with women.
 While exploring what these meant to him and his work, more unavoidable questions arise: could Nabokov have become one of the twentieth-century's greatest writers without Véra?
 Was Véra truly an independent woman, as she considered herself, or was her life utterly dependent on her husband's?

-What might have turned out to be something of a red herring has given rise to the definitive biography of a larger than life character.
-La Vanguardia Magazine ~ READ AN EXCERPT FROM A Revolver to Carry at Night translated by Julie Jones (to be published in Other Press, April 2024).
-In the morning, Véra got up to eat breakfast with Vladimir.
-She pulled her thick white hair-the only embellishment she wore-behind her ears so that it would not fall around her face while she was eating.
-When she had finished, she sat on the armchair in her husband's room.
-He got up with the idea of kissing her.
-"No, Volodia, you'll catch my flu!"
-She shooed him away.
-So Vladimir sat down again at his desk, not without some difficulty, and pretended to write, but he couldn't concentrate.
-He was thinking about Véra and himself when they were just over twenty...
-Click on the mage to check out the English edition ••••• He laughed when he thought of the academic dissertations whose authors tried to decide if Nabokov was a Russian writer or an American writer.
+Booksellers Suggested Novel 2019 Shortlisted New Spanish Books 2022 - German Portal

+~

+READ AN EXCERPT FROM A Revolver to Carry at Night translated by Julie Jones (in Other Press, April 2024).

+He laughed when he thought of the academic dissertations whose authors tried to decide if Nabokov was a Russian writer or an American writer.
 The last Soviet encyclopedia defined him as an American author.
 They must be right, he thought.
 An American author who was rotting in a second-rate Swiss town among provincials and country people.
-He had lost his flexible Russian years ago, and he felt that, now exiled in Switzerland, he was losing his English.
+He had lost his flexible Russian years ago, and he felt that, now exiled

+in Switzerland, he was losing his English.
 But Véra was convinced that it was the ideal spot for both of them, that they could concentrate on their work there.
-One thing was clear: Véra was afraid that he might dream again about cosmopolitan women like Irina, about American actresses ... like the divine Marilyn!
+One thing was clear: Véra was afraid that he might dream again about cosmopolitan women like Irina, about American actresses, like the divine Marilyn!
 What a woman!
 All breasts and roses ...

 And the revolver in Véra's purse . . .